promotedai/apollo-cursor-pagination/README.md

+# IMPORTANT!

+This code has been forked and changed to actually work for cases that promoted.ai needs.

+Here are some of the bugs in the original implementation:

+1. The cursor sorting logic was [wrong for more than two columns](https://docs.google.com/document/d/1G_7JCNgkg4avwZCojwdwSmJoFvvbr5_K4UJpRXlTq-k/edit?usp=drive_web&ouid=117239387681127446188).

+2. Having clauses did not work correctly.
+This made it impossible to use it for stats sorting.

+3. Backup id column sorting could not be customized and did not support multiple id columns.

+4. The cursor will break if '_*_' or '_%_' are in the string values.

+Dev notes:

+1. The original tests do not run.
+I added a special test for the main file I changed (related to building SQL).

+2. The main adsmgr-api depends on src/.  dist/ and the build commands are not used.
+I'm leaving them in case there are other issues.

+# Here are the original README notes.

 # Apollo Cursor Pagination

 Implementation of Relay's Connection specs for Apollo Server.
 Allows your Apollo Server to do cursor-based pagination.
 It can connect to any ORM, but only the connection with Knex.js is implemented currently.